aument-lang/aument/README.md

 ## Usage

-Once aulang is compiled, you can run a program in interpreter mode with `aulang run [file]`
+Once Aument is compiled, you can run a program in interpreter mode with `aument run [file]`

 ```
 $ cat hello.au
 print "Hello World\n";
-$ ./aulang run hello.au
+$ ./aument run hello.au
 Hello World
 ```

-You can also build the program as an executable with `aulang build [file] [output]`
+You can also build the program as an executable with `aument build [file] [output]`

 ```
-$ ./aulang build hello.au /tmp/hello && /tmp/hello
+$ ./aument build hello.au /tmp/hello && /tmp/hello
 Hello World
 ```

-The file `libau_runtime.a` must be in the same directory as `aulang`.
+The file `libau_runtime.a` must be in the same directory as `aument`.
 This will be statically linked to your executable.

 The build command requires a C compiler in the environment's `PATH` (default is `gcc`).
 If the environment variable `CC` is specified, it will use that instead.